davxwang/DyeAndDurhamOA/README.md

 # Dye and Durham OA - Name Sorter

 ## Purpose
-This command line tool sorts a list of names by last name, then first and given names.
+Demonstrate an understanding of SOLID principles through designing a command line tool which sorts a list of names by last name, first name, then given names.

 ## Usage
 DyeAndDurhamOANameSorter.exe .\unsorted.txt